An Overview of Crystal Waters Permaculture & Eco Village

 |Crystal Waters History

-Crystal Waters Community was established about fifteen years ago by Bob Sample.
+Crystal Waters Community was established about 40 years ago by Bob Sample.

 Bob bought the property and raised horses here.
 During his ownership, the property was home to an alternative community (which was named Crystal Waters).
 Some of the residents of that former community are still at Crystal Waters today.
 Over time Bob realised that he wanted to allow people to legally settle on the property and to have a design which took into account environmental needs, social interactions and the economic realities.